SuperView Neo-1 & Neo-3 Satellite

 Click on the expand button for a larger view of each image.
 You can also right-click and save any of the examples to your computer for a full resolution view.

-SuperView NEO-1 images include red, green, blue and near-infrared (NIR) bands for multispectral analysis.
+SuperView Neo-1 01/02 images include 1.2-m red, green, blue and near-infrared (NIR) bands for multispectral analysis; and SuperView Neo-3 boasts 8-band 2-m multispectral imagery, adding in coastal blue, yellow, red edge and NIR2.

 30-cm Imagery Resolution

-SuperView NEO-1 joins a small club of satellites offering 30-cm resolution imagery, thus expanding our sub-50-cm high-resolution archive.
+SuperView Neo-1 joins an elite club of satellites offering 30-cm resolution imagery, thus expanding our sub-50-cm high-resolution archive.

-On April 29, 2022, SpaceWill launched twin satellites from the Taiyuan Satellite Launch Center in China, forming the SuperView NEO-1 constellation.
-With a 30-centimeter (cm) panchromatic band and 1.6-meter (m) multispectral bands, this new SuperView NEO-1 constellation is SpaceWill’s launching point into 30-cm resolution satellites.
-They are the first of a planned 16 satellite constellation to launch before 2025.
-The satellites’ multispectral bands include red, green, blue and near-infrared (NIR), allowing for advanced spectral analysis.
-The SuperView NEO-1 constellation collects up to 1,500,000 square kilometers (sq km) a day, thus rapidly bolstering SpaceWill’s high-resolution satellite imagery archive.
+On April 29, 2022, SpaceWill launched twin satellites, Neo-1 01 and Neo-1 02, from the Taiyuan Satellite Launch Center in China, forming the SuperView Neo constellation.
+With a 30-centimeter (cm) panchromatic band and four 1.6-meter (m) multispectral bands, SuperView Neo-1 was SpaceWill’s launching point into 30-cm resolution satellites.

 Launch Details